OGD311/ratemysociety/README.md

 ### Vision

-The UK has nearly **150 universities**, each averaging around **200 societies**—totaling over **30,000 societies** nationwide.
+The UK has nearly **150 universities**, each averaging around **200 societies** - totaling over **30,000 societies** nationwide.
 That's a significant amount of data, and full coverage will take time.
 However, the goal is to eventually support **every university in the UK**.